 Parents: Have your child color the pictures.
 Ask him or her the following questions.
 What are the names of these animals?
 What other land animals did God make?

+The Sabbath

-The Sabbath Parents: Instruct your child to cut out pictures from a magazine, newspaper, or from something to be printed from the internet, showing people resting, and paste the pictures above.
+Parents: Instruct your child to cut out pictures from a magazine showing people resting, and paste the pictures above.
 Discuss this special day that God set aside as a day of rest.
 Talk about specific ways we are to observe the Sabbath-in addition to resting.